qhr961217-CMU/2PC-FSP/README.md

 4. If the server does not get all the `"ACKs"` from users, this commit process will never finish.

+5. If the server make the decision as `"commit"`, all of the users will never received the decision `"abort"`.

+6. If the server make the decision as `"abort"`, all of the users will never received the decision `"commit"`.

+7. If any packet loss happens in *PHASE 1* (prepare commit), the decision result will never be `"commit"`.

 ### *Liveness*